GfSE/SAF-Specification/stakeholders.md

 * Which functions will the system provide?

   ***Rationale:  In my role, I need to provide qualified feedback on how my how the sub-functions assigned to my subsystem contributes to the function of the system.***
-* Which functions/functional requirements are assigned to a logical item?

-  ***Rationale:  In my role.
-I need to take this into account when planning realization.***
 * Which interface partners does a HW item have?

   ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***